-Designers, freelancers in particular, go through various cycles and there inevitably will be some times when you’re between client projects and you don’t have a whole lot to work on.
-During these situations there are a lot of options that could still make effective use of your time.
-Rather than feeling like you have to resort to crowdsourcing consider all of the options that are available.
+Designers, freelancers in particular, go through various cycles and it’s almost inevitable that you’ll have times when you’re between client projects and don’t have a lot to work on.
+During these situations, there are still a lot of productive ways to use your time.

-This post is intended to show you a sample of things that you could focus on when you do not have enough client work to keep you busy.
+This article is intended to show you a sample of things you could focus on when you don’t have enough client work to keep you busy.
 Read through the list and find a few that interest you the most.
-Keep these in mind for when the slow times come and you’ll always have something you can do to keep moving in the right direction.
+Keep these in mind when the slow times come and you’ll always have something you can do to keep moving in the right direction.

 3. Design Stock Graphics for Sale